Parenting is all about relating. The better our relationships with our children, the better are our chances at effective parenting.

 1. AffirmationWhen we affirm a child’s feelings, it gives them a sense of validation.

-When we affirm a child’s feelings, it gives them a sense of validation.
-Have you ever heard the old saying, “Laugh with those who are happy and cry with those who are sad?”
+When we affirm a child’s feelings, it gives him or her a sense of validation.
+Have you ever heard the old saying “Laugh with those who are happy and cry with those who are sad?”
 When our children are sharing their feelings or opinions, they want us to listen to them, identify with them, and affirm them.
 It would go something like this: Your son comes home and says, “Man!
 My math teacher made me so mad today; he said I wasn’t trying.”

 Your instinct might be to downplay the situation.
 “He probably didn’t mean anything by it.
 Let it go.”
 Or, before you even address his feelings, you might be tempted to ask, “Were you trying?
 Maybe he had a point.”
 Or, “You’re a big boy now; you can’t get so upset about things.”
 Those are all attempts to control or fix the situation.
 Instead, try, “Son, I am so sorry that happened.
 How do you feel about it now?”
 Then, listen, let him know you understand how he’s feeling, and thank him for sharing his feelings.
 Even when we don’t agree with our children, we can still affirm their feelings and them as individuals.

 When you give unconditional acceptance, you give a child a sense of security.
 This basically comes down to one principle that must be conveyed to our children: “I don’t love you because of what you do or achieve; I love you because you’re my child.”
 Our love and affection should not be based on grades, behavior, or achievements.